 This metric is a measure of the percentage of long-term residents who have suffered from a UTI.
 UTI's could be a sign of lower quality nursing care.
 However, this metric may be skewed for some nursing homes due to different reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

-This is the percent of residents who were prescribed antipsychotic drugs.
-While antipsychotic drugs may be helpful for many patients, it is important to make sure these medications are being used appropriately.
-In some cases, increased usage of these drugs may indicate that a nursing home is using these medications to subdue residents.
+This indicates the percentage of patients who were prescribed antipsychotic drugs.
+While antipsychotic drugs may be vital to many residents, it is important to ensure these medications are being used only where medically required.
+In limited cases, excessive reliance on these medications may mean that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication